Skip to main content

 Prerequisites#

-1. Install and configure Replicated PV Mayastor by following the steps given here and create disk pools.
+Install and configure Replicated PV Mayastor by following the steps given in the OpenEBS Installation documentation and create disk pools.

 Command